foundriesio/docs/source/reference-manual/security/secure-elements/secure-element.050.rst

 OP-TEE Integration
 -------------------

-The SE05x standard physical interface is I2C typically configured as a slave running in high speed mode (3.4Mbps).
+The SE05x standard physical interface is I2C typically configured as a target running in high speed mode (3.4Mbps).
 Since the SE05x could replace the OP-TEE default crypto operations (software), we chose to implement a native I2C driver so the SE05x could be accessed as early as possible.